dfrnt-labs/terminusdb-docs-static/src/app/docs/undo-reset-howto/page.md

 {"@type": "api:SquashResponse", "api:status": "api:success", "api:commit": "system:data/admin/mydb/local/branch/feature/commit/new123"}
 ```

 The branch now has a single commit containing all the cumulative changes.
-The individual intermediate commits are no longer reachable from this branch.
+This branch no longer reaches the individual intermediate commits.

 ### TypeScript